ilikescience/mhs11/src/assets/writing/ui-density.md

 <article class="post l--grid-narrow">

 The UI was much less visually dense, but more value-dense by orders of magnitude.
 The results speak for themselves: Google went from a $23B valuation in 2004 to being worth over $2T today — closing in on a 100x increase.
-Yahoo went from being worth $125B in 2000 to being sold for $4.8B — less than 3% of its peak value.
+Yahoo went from being worth $125B in 2000 to being sold for $4.8B — less than 3% of its peak value.[^6]

 ## Conclusion